Little Owl Private School ACADEMICS & EXTRACURRICULARS

 Program covers:

-Subject offered Computer science Robotics Web design Physical Education
+Subject Offered Computer science Robotics Web design Physical Education

-What Little Owl says:
+What Wise Owl says:

 We have a recess for every class as well as Yoga, Ballet and Martial Arts programs.
 Children are encouraged to participate and take part in at least 45 minutes a day of physical activity.

-Little Owl has a Not Ontario curriculum approach to Sex and health education (as opposed to Follows provincial curriculum approach).
+Wise Owl has a Not Ontario curriculum approach to Sex and health education (as opposed to Follows provincial curriculum approach).

 [Show: About Not Ontario curriculum?]Approach to sex and health education: